itbj/sbx_acik8s/README.md

 1. Once the script complete, you can look at the contents of the file `auto_deploy.log` to see detailed output from the commands and automation executed.

+## Quick Start Guide
+If you're looking for a fast walk-through of the steps it takes to setup and integrate ACI with Kubernetes, checkout the [Quick Start Guide](quickstart.md).

+Using provided automation scripts, and details, you'll start by preparing your development environment and the provided Linux hosts for Kubernetes, move onto installing Kubernetes and the CNI plug-in.
+Finally, you'll install an initial application into your cluster.

 ## Sandbox Topology Details
 A sandbox starts with a base topology and configuration that includes the following: